MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### navigationBar

-Use this property to customize the navigation bar on the UI.
-All detailed properties below are Boolean.
+Use the `navigationBar` object to customize the navigation bar on the page.
+All detailed properties below are `Boolean`.

-`enabled` - Enable or disable the navigation bar.
+- `enabled` - Enable or disable the navigation bar.
+The default is `false`.

-`gotoLibrary` - Show or hide the gotoLibrary icon.
+- `gotoLibrary` - Show or hide the gotoLibrary icon.
+The default is `true`.

-`title` - Show or hide the dossier title.
+- `title` - Show or hide the dossier title.
+The default is `true`.

-`toc` - Show or hide the TOC icon.
+- `toc` - Show or hide the TOC icon.
+The default is `true`.

-`reset` - Show or hide the reset icon.
+- `reset` - Show or hide the reset icon.
+The default is `true`.

-`reprompt` - Show or hide the reprompt icon.
+- `reprompt` - Show or hide the reprompt icon.
+The default is `true`.

-`share` - Show or hide the share icon.
+- `share` - Show or hide the share icon.
+The default is `true`.

-`comment` - Show or hide the comment icon.
+- `comment` - Show or hide the comment icon.
+The default is `true`.

-`notification` - Show or hide the notification icon.
+- `notification` - Show or hide the notification icon.
+The default is `true`.

-`filter` - Show or hide the filter icon.
+- `filter` - Show or hide the filter icon.
+The default is `true`.

-`options` - Show or hide the options icon.
+- `options` - Show or hide the options icon.
+The default is `true`.

-`search` - Show or hide the search icon.
+- `search` - Show or hide the search icon.
+The default is `true`.

-`bookmark` - Show or hide the bookmark icon.
+- `bookmark` - Show or hide the bookmark icon.
+The default is `true`.

 #### Required?